muhme/joomla-branches-tester/README.md

 :point_right: For the complete list of all scripts see [scripts/README.md](scripts/README.md).

-The scripts contain *hacks* and a bit of magic for all the fluffiness, enjoy reading the comments in the scripts.
+:fairy: The scripts contain *hacks* and a bit of magic for all the fluffiness, enjoy reading the comments in the scripts.

 ### Notes

-By using `host.docker.internal` it is possible to run everything with the same hostnames an URLs from container inside and Docker host machine outside.
+By using `host.docker.internal` it is possible to run everything with the same hostnames and URLs from container inside and Docker host machine outside.
 However, there is a performance issue with the database.
 Therefore, for the database connection `host.docker.internal` is only used when you run Cypress GUI from outside.